AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 * Subprogram contracts expose variables and types

-  - In preconditions with aspect :code:`Pre`
+  - In preconditions with aspect :ada:`Pre`
-  - In postconditions with aspect :code:`Post`
+  - In postconditions with aspect :ada:`Post`

 * Variables and types mentioned directly need to be visible